Berthou817/MMOEROCK/README.md

 xx_demo.npy is demo data

-For some reason only files smaller than 25MB can be uploaded, please contact me if you need complete data. houzhiyu474@163.com
+For some reason only files smaller than 25MB can be uploaded, please contact me if you need complete data.
+The model size is too large to upload to GITHUB, please contact me if you need the model for validation. houzhiyu474@163.com